Ervil LeBaron: Killings

-Aftermath
+Continued murder spree

 While in prison, LeBaron wrote a 400-page "bible" known as The Book of the New Covenants, which included a commandment to kill disobedient church members who were included in a hit list written by LeBaron.
 Some 20 copies were printed and distributed.

-Three of the murders were carried out simultaneously on June 27, 1988, at 4:00 pm.
+Three of the murders were carried out simultaneously on June 27, 1988, at 4:00 pm, later dubbed the "4 O'Clock Murders".
 Duane Chynoweth, one of LeBaron's former followers, was shot and killed with his 8-year-old daughter, Jennifer, while running errands.
 Eddie Marston, one of LeBaron's stepsons and former thugs, was killed in the same manner, and Mark Chynoweth, a father of six, was shot multiple times in his office in Houston, Texas.

-Of the seven killers involved in the "4 O’Clock Murders," five were found guilty of murder.
+Of the seven killers involved in the "4 O'Clock Murders," five were found guilty of murder.
 One, Cynthia LeBaron, testified against her siblings and was granted immunity.
 The final suspect, Jacqueline LeBaron, was captured by the FBI in May 2010.

 On June 16, 2011, Jacqueline Tarsa LeBaron pleaded guilty to conspiracy to obstruct religious beliefs and faced a 5-year maximum sentence in a future sentencing hearing.
-She released from federal custody on several months earlier than her original sentence was calculated.
+She was released from federal custody several months earlier than her original sentence was calculated.
 Although her plea agreement is public information, many docket entries are sealed.
 Since release, one 2014 report from a U.S. Probation Officer about her supervised release states that Jacqueline Tarsa LeBaron had not made any payment toward the $134,000 restitution imposed by the Court; simultaneously, the officer's report states that she "has severe mental health issues" including mania requiring psychotropic medication and which have led her to seek Social Security Disability Insurance.

 It has been estimated that more than 25 people were killed as a result of LeBaron's prison-cell orders.
-Many of his family members and other ex-members of the group still remain in hiding for fear of retribution from LeBaron's remaining followers.
+Many of his family members and other ex-members of the group remain in hiding for fear of retribution from LeBaron's remaining followers.
 However, when LeBaron's daughter Anna LeBaron, who escaped from the cult aged 13, published an account of her life and the cult in 2017, when she was 48, she said that the blood-letting was over and family members were no longer in danger.